rishis-18/MyFirstRepo/README.md

 # MyFirstRepo
-This is just for Learning Purpose
+This is just for Learning Purpose & a bit coding I guess..